onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-04-04-2025.md

 **Done last sprint**

-- Finished coding Flow Kit library (React Hooks) and released alpha
+- Finished coding the Flow Kit library (React Hooks) and released the alpha version
-- Released soft finality on FCL and updated documentation
+- Released soft finality support in FCL and updated the documentation
-- Integrated Streaming API in FCL and added documentation
+- Integrated the Streaming API into FCL and added documentation

 **This sprint**

 - Fix miscellaneous issues in the Kit alpha
 - Write documentation for the Kit library
 - Address TypeScript issues in FCL
-- Research solutions for Metamask interacting with Cadence
+- Research solutions for enabling Metamask to interact with Cadence

 ---